bookofproofs/bookofproofs.github.io/_sources/history/17th-century/heins.md

 7. Proposed a novel approach to construct non-Euclidean geometries with large numbers of equidistant lines.
 8. Published several papers providing a mathematical groundwork for the stability of the gravitational force at the core of the Earth.

-Born 15 May1637, Free Imperial City of Hamburg (now Germany).
+Born 15 May 1637, Free Imperial City of Hamburg (now Germany).
 Died 17 November 1704, Free Imperial City of Hamburg (now Germany).

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Heins/)